PlasmaPy/plasmapy.github.io/web/pages/affiliates/index.md

 hidetitle: True
 author: Erik T. Everson

-The PlasmaPy's charter includes promoting open-source software for all of the plasma community, and not just `plasmapy`.
+PlasmaPy's charter includes promoting open-source software for all of the plasma community, and not just `plasmapy`.
 We feel the entire community benefits when there are multiple efforts trying to build functionality for all aspects of the plasma field.
 As such, we want to promote any ongoing effort.
 This